DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 Device and driver naming
 ~~~~~~~~~~~~~~~~~~~~~~~~

-* The qat cryptodev driver name is "crypto_qat".
+* The qat cryptodev symmetric crypto driver name is "crypto_qat".
+* The qat cryptodev asymmetric crypto driver name is "crypto_qat_asym".

-  The "rte_cryptodev_devices_get()" returns the devices exposed by this driver.
+The "rte_cryptodev_devices_get()" returns the devices exposed by either of these drivers.

-* Each qat crypto device has a unique name, in format
+* Each qat sym crypto device has a unique name, in format
   "<pci bdf>_<service>", e.g. "0000:41:01.0_qat_sym".
+* Each qat asym crypto device has a unique name, in format
+  "<pci bdf>_<service>", e.g. "0000:41:01.0_qat_asym".
   This name can be passed to "rte_cryptodev_get_dev_id()" to get the device_id.

 ..
 Note::

-	The qat crypto driver name is passed to the dpdk-test-crypto-perf tool in the "-devtype" parameter.
+	The cryptodev driver name is passed to the dpdk-test-crypto-perf tool in the "-devtype" parameter.

 	The qat crypto device name is in the format of the slave parameter passed to the crypto scheduler.